 A pink elephant balancing on a red ball and juggling would work.

 So would a red panda eating a giant cupcake.

-Anything that you can think of to throw your brain off the self deprivating track is going to be helpful.
+Anything that you can think of to throw your brain off the self-deprivation track is going to be helpful.
 I know this sounds crazy, and like I said it will feel weird at first but you are training your brain.

 Pssst.
-You might be interested in my FREE 10 Day Self Care challenge.
-Learn more here.
-It’s free!
+You might be interested in my Free Self-Care challenge.

 Imagine you’re preparing for a marathon.